 The car manufacture has the freedom to choose a positioning tool.
 Positioning can be achieved through pre-simulation (pulling/pushing the limbs to the desired position) or remeshing/morphing.
-The position of the HBM is specified within Table 1.
-The joint angles of the legs are based on SAE J2782 and the arm posture is based on a natural posture.
+The target posture of the AM 50 model are specified within Table 1.
+The joint angles of the legs are based on SAE J2782 and the arm posture is based on a natural posture6.

-&lt;sup>5 A pair of shoes used with the 50th HIII dummy weights 1.300 g.
+$^{^5}$ A pair of shoes used with the 50th HIII dummy weights 1.300 g.

-&lt;sup>6 Referring to 50% Position described in Untaroiu et al. (2009) (based on Perry (1992)).
+6 Referring to 50% Position described in Untaroiu et al. (2009) (based on Perry (1992)).